CVS Health (NYSE:CVS) Updates FY24 Earnings Guidance

 CVS Health (NYSE:CVS – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of at least $7.00 for the period, compared to the consensus earnings per share estimate of $8.27.
+The company provided EPS guidance of at least $7.00 for the period, compared to the consensus EPS estimate of $8.27.

-CVS Health (NYSE:CVS – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
-The pharmacy operator reported $1.31 EPS for the quarter, missing the consensus estimate of $1.69 by ($0.38).
-CVS Health had a net margin of 2.03% and a return on equity of 13.53%.
-The business had revenue of $88.44 billion during the quarter, compared to analyst estimates of $89.33 billion.
-During the same period last year, the company earned $2.20 EPS.
-The business’s revenue for the quarter was up 3.7% on a year-over-year basis.
-As a group, equities research analysts expect that CVS Health will post 7.03 EPS for the current year.
+CVS Health (NYSE:CVS – Get Free Report) last issued its quarterly earnings data on Wednesday, May 1st.
+The pharmacy operator reported $1.31 earnings per share for the quarter, missing analysts’ consensus estimates of $1.69 by ($0.38).
+CVS Health had a return on equity of 13.53% and a net margin of 2.03%.
+The firm had revenue of $88.44 billion during the quarter, compared to analyst estimates of $89.33 billion.
+During the same quarter last year, the company posted $2.20 EPS.
+The company’s revenue was up 3.7% on a year-over-year basis.
+As a group, equities analysts predict that CVS Health will post 7.03 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, May 1st.
-Shareholders of record on Monday, April 22nd were paid a dividend of $0.665 per share.
-This represents a $2.66 dividend on an annualized basis and a yield of 4.76%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, May 1st.
+Investors of record on Monday, April 22nd were issued a $0.665 dividend.
+This represents a $2.66 annualized dividend and a yield of 4.76%.
 The ex-dividend date of this dividend was Friday, April 19th.
-CVS Health’s dividend payout ratio (DPR) is 46.75%.
+CVS Health’s payout ratio is presently 46.75%.

+In other CVS Health news, EVP Prem S. Shah sold 29,473 shares of the stock in a transaction that occurred on Friday, February 16th.
+The stock was sold at an average price of $76.95, for a total transaction of $2,267,947.35.
+Following the completion of the transaction, the executive vice president now owns 39,765 shares of the company’s stock, valued at $3,059,916.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other CVS Health news, Director Edward J. Ludwig bought 1,000 shares of the firm’s stock in a transaction on Thursday, May 2nd.
+The shares were acquired at an average cost of $53.88 per share, with a total value of $53,880.00.
+Following the purchase, the director now directly owns 21,630 shares of the company’s stock, valued at approximately $1,165,424.40.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this link.
+Also, EVP Prem S. Shah sold 29,473 shares of the business’s stock in a transaction that occurred on Friday, February 16th.
+The stock was sold at an average price of $76.95, for a total value of $2,267,947.35.
+Following the transaction, the executive vice president now owns 39,765 shares in the company, valued at $3,059,916.75.
+The disclosure for this sale can be found here.
+Insiders own 0.24% of the company’s stock.

 About CVS Health